The train ticket that revolutionized European rail travel - KESQ

 The Eurail pass, the version for international travelers, also still exists.
 Prices are identical to Interrail, also starting at €185 (around $198) for under 27s traveling four days within one month.

-“Even if you’re traveling alone, you’re not traveling alone, you’re traveling somehow with others, you’re crossing with others, you’re making stories you can talk about without others,” says Mokos.
+“Even if you’re traveling alone, you’re not traveling alone, you’re traveling somehow with others, you’re crossing with others, you’re making stories you can talk about without others,” says Mokros.

 The continent-spanning pass also represents a sense of European unity, which has an added resonance in a post-Brexit, post-Covid Europe grappling with the impact of the Russian invasion of Ukraine.